Introduction to the Inquiry Team

 Senior Counsel to the Inquiry

 Alan Caskie KC is Senior Counsel to the Inquiry and took silk in 2023.
-He has been an advocate since 2006 and, prior to that, a solicitor working in Glasgow and London.
-He is ranked as a leading junior counsel in the fields of immigration and asylum and public law.
+He has been an advocate since 2006 and, before that, a solicitor working in Glasgow and London.
+He is ranked as a leading senior counsel in the fields of immigration and asylum and public law.

 Alan brings to the Inquiry his experience of cases before the Court of Session and in the Tribunal system, where he has been a Judge of the First Tier Tribunal (Immigration and Asylum Chamber) for over 20 years.
 More than 200 of his cases have led to published decisions.
 He is a highly experienced litigator.